thequbit/BarkingOwl/src/scraper/README.md

     dler.py - this file downloads all of the links it gets from pdfimp

     unpdfer.py - this will pre-process and then pdf->text a downloaded pdf

-    scrapper.py - this file takes in a url, and spits out processed pdfs

     runscrapper.py - this is the entry point, and interfaces to the database and scrapper.py